Deals of the day-Mergers and acquisitions

 ** China’s state-owned enterprises will face more mergers and bankruptcies as the government overhauls the lumbering state sector, the head of the country’s state asset regulator told Reuters.

 ** Malaysia’s edotco Group is eyeing an entry into markets such as Thailand, Laos and Vietnam, and will tap funds to set itself up for more deals in the region, the telecommunications tower services unit of Axiata, the country’s largest mobile operator, said.

+** Russia’s En+ Group, which manages businessman Oleg Deripaska’s aluminium and hydropower businesses, plans to close a deal with Glencore to convert its stake in aluminium producer Rusal into En+ by the end of the first quarter, En+ Chief Executive Maxim Sokov told Reuters.

+** Canada’s No. 2 marijuana producer Aurora Cannabis Inc has agreed to buy smaller rival CanniMed Therapeutics Inc for C$1.1 billion ($852 million) as companies jostle to benefit from the country’s legalization of recreational marijuana use later this year.
 (Compiled by Anirban Paul in Bengaluru)